 Please find below the latest SEN Report.

-If you have any queries regarding this document and any matters concerning provision of special educational needs, please contact our SENCO, Miss Payne, through the school office.
+If you have any queries regarding this document and any matters concerning provision of special educational needs, please contact our SENCO, Miss Bachelor, through the school office.

 Tel. | 020 8303 3287